 Uncertainty on how and when to intervene (accompanied by a lack of preparedness).
 The difficulties in linking relief, rehabilitation, and development.
 Declining resources and disparities in allocation.
-The roles and management of the organizations involved interorganizational coordination and competition, as well as the tension between organizational control and local participation.
+The roles and management of the organizations involved, in particular, inter-organizational coordination and competition, as well as the tension between organizational control and local participation.